missedone/multi-git-sync/README.md

 ## Overview

-`multi-git-sync` is a cli to sync the (multi)-git repo(s) with crontab-like scheduler, it can be used as the replacement of https://github.com/kubernetes/git-sync
+`multi-git-sync` is a simple tool to sync the (multi)-git repo(s) with crontab-like scheduler, it can be used as the replacement of https://github.com/kubernetes/git-sync

 ## Features